uzm99/ENCE_4110_Unai_Zurbano/Lab4/Readme.md

 <h2 id="Part III">Part III — 16-bit Counter with an LPM </h2>

 ### Objective
-Create a 16-bit synchronous counter using an LPM module from the Library of Parameterized modules.
+Create a 16-bit synchronous counter using an LPM (Library of Parameterized Modules) component.

 ### Logic / Design
-An LPM modules is generated with an enable and synchronous clear to be consistent with the same design from previous parts.
+An LPM counter module is generated with an enable and synchronous clear to match the previous designs.

 *Figure 3.1 — LPM Counter Configuration*